rometsch/cplab-fit/README.md

-# cplab-reg
+# cplab-fit
-Computational Physics Lab - Regression
+Computational Physics Lab - Fitting and so on